-Many Columbia faculty hire undergraduate assistant during the summer months to participate in their research programs.
+Many Columbia faculty hire undergraduate assistants during the summer months to participate in their research programs.
 Summer internships at companies are often arranged through individual faculty members contacts or by contacting Columbia's Center for Career Education.

 What is the best way to prepare for graduate school?